Chelsea to play Real Madrid; Man City v Bayern

 Chelsea will face holders Real Madrid in the Champions League quarter-finals.

-Premier League champions Manchester City will play six-time winners Bayern Munich.
+Pep Guardiola faces his former club as Manchester City play six-time winners Bayern Munich.

 Inter Milan face Benfica and Serie A champions AC Milan take on current leaders Napoli.